Other Release Designations

 produced a significant portion of the projected sales numbers for certain coins.

-dates may come from a number of commercial or individual submitters.
+official release dates may come from a number of commercial or individual submitters.

 FIRST DAY CEREMONY